Target level of study

 Chapter 1: Large deformations and numerical processing

-Chapter 2: Numerical solutions of stationary and unsteady problems (elastoplasticity, contact, friction)
+Chapter 2: Numerical solutions to stationary and non-stationary problems (elastoplasticity, contact, friction)

-Chapter 3: Numerical solutions in transient dynamics and modal analysis
+Chapter 3: Numerical resolutions in transient dynamics and modal analysis

-Classes are supported by practical exercises, and practical work is carried out using ANSYS software.
+The courses are supported by practical tutorials, and the practical work is carried out using ANSYS software.

 Measurement and Imaging in Mechanical R&D